yanivyacoby/a-guide-to-your-phd/guide.md

 ## Effective communication in lab meetings

 Each advisor manages their lab differently.
-To better tailor your communication to you advisor / group meeting style,
 > **We compiled a list of questions** we hope will be useful for you to think about in order to better tailor your communication to you advisor / group meeting style:
 * What do kind of feedback do you need? (what questions do you have? where are you stuck? what is the next experiment to try?) and what do you need to tell your advisor to solicit this kind of feedback?